Victoria Point

 What types of infrastructure projects are impacting the Victoria Point SA2?

-Infrastructure development impacting the Victoria Point SA2 spans multiple sectors including Residential Development, Transport & Logistics, and Precincts & Urban Renewal, among others.
+Infrastructure development impacting the Victoria Point SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Transport & Logistics, among others.

 What is the scale of infrastructure investment impacting the Victoria Point SA2?